ossf/scorecard/docs/checks.md

 This check looks for cryptographically signed tags in the last 5 tags.
 Signed tags attest the author of a commit.
 A low score is considered 'Medium' risk.
-The check does not verify the signature itself and currently relies on github's verification.
+The check does not verify the signature itself and currently relies on GitHub's verification.

 **Remediation steps**
 - Generate a new signing key.